Skip to Content

 This off-grid misting system uses the same concept as a flushing toilet.
 Marjory is experimenting with the pressure.
 The easiest way, for now, has been to get the water up high.
 With a small tower or a rooftop tank, you create enough pressure to run some misters.

-Marjory is also experimenting with bicycle pumps, hand pumps, and solar panels to get the pressure up a bit.
+Marjory is also experimenting with bicycle pumps, hand pumps, and solar panels to get the pressure up a bit to keep her rabbits cool in the summer.
 More pressure – more misters.

 Check out Marjory’s off-grid cooling strategy!
 She uses an off-grid misting system to help keep her rabbits comfortable during the summer heat.
 Very neat!